dbuchwald/6502/Documentation/Blog/29_Big_day_for_DB6502.md

 What is also surprising is that this build does work each time.
 After all, this 720mV is not that much lower than the observed spikes in initial setup.
 Still, I didn't want to risk another issue with next revision PCB, so I gave up MOSFET idea.

-Alternative solution is very simple:
+Alternative solution is actually very simple:

 ![29_AVR_ISP_and](Images/29_AVR_ISP_and.png)

-This way you never get your reset supervisor fighting your AVR programmer.
-And the signal looks much better:
+This way you never get your reset supervisor fighting your AVR programmer, and the signal looks much better:

 ![29_and_first](Images/29_and_first.png)